-Muehlmeier and Grosshuesch are twin halls located near the south end of campus.
-The halls each house 110 students on two floors, and are made up of mostly freshmen and sophomores, but are open to all students.
-Muehlmeier is a coed hall, while Grosshuesch is a male facility.
+Muehlmeier hall is located near the south end of campus.
+The hall houses 110 students on two floors, and are made up of mostly freshmen and sophomores, but are open to all students.

-Both halls feature large main lounges furnished with big-screen televisions, computer stations, kitchens, pool tables and ping-pong tables.
+Muehlmeier hall features a large main lounge furnished with big-screen televisions, computer stations, kitchens, pool tables and ping-pong tables.

 Brotz Hall is located on the north end of the Lakeland campus.
 It offers a unique coed facility with room for 96 students on three floors.
 Most of Brotz Hall’s residents are second-year students, but it is open to all students.